bebrown/mycoin/README.md

 As a byte string, it won't paste into an email very well because it is not regular text.
 Alice could convert the byte string to an integer and send that.
-A more common technique is to convert it into a base-64 string.
+A more common technique, however, is to convert it into a base-64 string.

     >>> signed_b64 = to_base64(signed)
     >>> signed_b64